-This handbook was last revised on June 3, 2013.
+This handbook was last revised in August 2015.
 It contains degree requirements, academic regulations, information regarding student rights, responsibilities and discipline, student-related University policies, and directory information.
 The faculty reserves the right to change requirements, regulations, and procedures applicable to students.

 This publication was prepared by the University of Louisville and printed with state funds pursuant to KRS 57.375.
 The University of Louisville is an equal opportunity institution.
-The Brandeis School of Law at the University of Louisville does not discriminate against persons on the basis of race, religion, sex, age, disability, color, national origin, or sexual orientation.
+The Brandeis School of Law at the University of Louisville does not discriminate against persons on the basis of race, age, religion, sex, disability, color, sexual orientation, national origin or veteran status.